U.S. News Rankings

 Bloomfield College is an independent college historically related to the Presbyterian Church (U.S.A.).
 Strategically located in the New Jersey-New York metropolitan region, the College offers academic programs leading to the Bachelor of Arts and Bachelor of Science degrees.
 The mission of Bloomfield College is: To prepare students to attain academic, personal, and professional excellence in a multicultural and global society.
 Programs of study are rooted in the liberal arts, and assist students in obtaining the skills, knowledge, and values they need to become empowered individuals, engaged in renewing themselves, their relationships, their workplaces, and their communities.

 |School type||private, coed college|

-When applying to Bloomfield College, it's important to note the application deadline is August 1, and the early action deadline is December 15.
+When applying to Bloomfield College, it's important to note the application deadline is August 1, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Bloomfield College is $40.
-It is less selective, with an acceptance rate of 50.5 percent.
+It is least selective, with an acceptance rate of 54.6 percent and an early acceptance rate of 70.8 percent.